Anuvindh1/Student_Complaint_System/replit.md

 - `FIREBASE_MESSAGING_SENDER_ID`
 - `FIREBASE_APP_ID`

+If Firebase credentials are not provided, the application will automatically use in-memory storage (MemStorage) which stores data temporarily during the session.
+For persistent data storage, enable Firestore in your Firebase Console and provide the credentials above.

-These are automatically exposed to Vite with the `VITE_` prefix.
+Firebase variables are automatically exposed to Vite with the `VITE_` prefix for client-side use.

 ## Pages